stokr-io/stokr-smart-contracts/docs/stokr-contract-specs.md

 Companies may decide to not define a lower threshold by setting `tokenPurchaseMinimum` to zero.

+#### Purchase Limit

+During the start phase of the public sale, the total amount of tokens a single investor can buy with Ether may be limited (parameter `tokenPurchaseLimit`).

+When the start phase has ended (parameter `limitEndTime`) investors may buy as much tokens as they want as long as the total cap for tokens purchasable in public sale was not reached.

 #### Token Price

 The price of a token denominated in EUR-cents has to be given to the constructor